Connect Marriage

 Preparing to tie the knot is an exciting – and stressful – time.
 But should you be marrying someone with no money?

 Planning to spend your life together with your partner is an exciting time.
-But it can be fraught with expectations and tough financial decisions and conversations.
+But it can be fraught with expectations, tough financial decisions and conversations.
+Especially if you’re marrying someone with no money or who is struggling financially.

-SUBSCRIBE: Get the HerMoney newsletter delivered to your inbox every week.
-Jam-packed with tips and tools for managing money with a partner and beyond.
+SUBSCRIBE: Get the HerMoney newsletter delivered to your inbox 2x per week!
+It’s jam-packed with tips and tools for managing money with a partner and more.

 “If you’re getting married for the first time and either you or your spouse have significant assets or debts, it can be a good idea to plan how to handle these if the marriage doesn’t work out,” she says.
 “Don’t think of a prenup as a negative.
 Entering married life with these decisions made beforehand may take some pressure off your relationship.
 It’ll let you focus on enjoying your life together.”

-“It’s not about anticipating the failure of your marriage,” she says.
+Prenups can be especially beneficial if you or your partner have children from previous relationships.
+“It’s not about anticipating the failure of your marriage,” says Dearing.
 “The context of a prenuptial agreement should be, ‘How do we protect and provide for our extended families?’”

-FIXX YOUR FINANCES: Join Jean Chatzky’s money makeover with FinanceFixx.
+FIXX YOUR FINANCES: Join Jean Chatzky’s money makeover program, FinanceFixx.
 Get a coach, learn to make real changes, and see sustainable results fast.

 “Differences in spending habits and financial goals are precursors to divorces — and one of the biggest reasons why people divorce,” Hutchinson says. “(You want it to be) the strongest possible start…so when challenges arise, you have already had these conversations and don’t have to start from square one.
 It doesn’t mean you don’t trust or love (your spouse.)”